Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Angeles Shooting Range Stations

-The first few attempts of dry fire will often allow easy diagnoses of their shooting problems because mentally they’ll still be prepared to fire a live round.
+The first few attempts of dry fire will often allow easy diagnoses of their shooting problems because, mentally, they’ll still be prepared to fire a live round.

 When I say after shooting, I mean right after shooting, unload, show clear, and dry fire.
 Use the same live-fire range, same target, everything.

-This muscle memory of mistakes will only last for about a dozen or so dry fire attempts before your body and mind remember it’s dry firing.
+This muscle memory of mistakes will only last for about a dozen or so dry fire attempts before your body and mind remember it is dry firing.
+Any clenching, eye-closing, flinching, or sympathetic movement will be apparent.

-Off the range and at home I suggest dedicating 15 minutes of dry fire a day.
+Off the range and at home, I suggest dedicating 15 minutes of dry fire a day.
+That’s it; that’s all you need to be a better shooter.

-Do it after work, before work, whenever you feel productive enough to give 15 focused minutes to dry firing practice.
+Do it after work, before work, or whenever you feel productive enough to give 15 focused minutes to dry firing practice.

 But Won’t it Break My Gun?

+There are a variety of firearms out there that dry firing is bad for, mainly rimfires.
 With a rimfire, the firing pin strikes the rim of the round, and without a round present, the fire strikes the rim of the chamber.

 Rimfire vs Centerfire Primer Strike